By: Tatum Stafford

 Dive the HMAS Perth II wreck

 Abandoned in 2001, this 133-metre long wreck is a must-visit for experienced divers.
 Much of the ship’s equipment has been left in place, making it an interesting area to explore underwater.
 There’s plenty of coral and sponge growing as the wreck is maturing into an artificial reef – and there are schools of yellow tails, leather jackets and humpback boxfish that inhabit the area.
 You’ll need a permit to dive this site, so stop in at the Albany Visitors Centre before hitting the water.

 Albany is home to some of the most picturesque beaches in the State.
 Renowned for their turquoise waters and pure white sands, there is no shortage of beautiful Albany beaches to swim, snorkel or relax at.
 Emu Point Beach is a great spot for kids due to its calm waters, Middleton Beach is an idyllic spot if you’re searching for crystal white sands, and if you’re hunting for a more secluded area, Little Beach at Two Peoples Bay provides lush greenery, gentle waves and incredible views of the surrounding granite headlands.

 See the Blowholes in action

 As its name suggests, this natural attraction occurs when water is forced into a crack in granite stones against the waves, it ‘blows’, and water spray is produced.
 Situated within the Torndirrup National Park, the Blowholes can be reached on a 1.6-kilometre return walk trail along the rugged coastline of the park.
-Just be sure to keep away from the ocean at all times, as the path can become slippery in wet weather.
+Just be sure to keep away from the ocean at all times, as the path can become slippery and potential hazardous in wet weather conditions.